walmartlabs/concord-website/docs/index.md

 - learn [about Concord](../about.html),
 - [get started](./getting-started/index.html),
 - [install Concord](./getting-started/installation.html),
-- create your first project with the [quickstart guide](./getting-started/quickstart.html)
+- create your first project with the [quickstart guide](./getting-started/quickstart.html),
+- write flows and more with the [Concord DSL](./getting-started/concord-dsl.html),
 - find out about [plugins](./plugins/index.html) and
 - reference the [API](./api/index.html).